mother-of-all-self-hosting/ansible-role-funkwhale/README.md

 ## Usage

-If you wish to boost the perfomance of your pod, you can try tweaking these variables:
+If you wish to boost the performance of your pod, you can try tweaking these variables:

 - `funkwhale_frontend_web_workers`: increase to allow more parallel connections of web workers
 - `funkwhale_celery_worker_concurrency`: increase the number of worker processes for background tasks